nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 solves—giving you sensitivities to the millions of input parameters that you might have in a complex mesh—then you can relate those sensitivities back to the input parameters that drive your CAD model.

-With end-to-end support for differentiable everything, instead of asking _'How would lift respond to some infintesimally small change in the $(x,y,z)$ coordinate of some node on the surface of my wing?'_ , as existing adjoint methods allow, you can ask how lift would respond to a change in camber, or chord length, or twist, or thickness, or any of the other parameters that you might have that actually drive your CAD model's geometry.
+With end-to-end support for differentiable everything, instead of asking _"How would lift respond to some infinitesimally small change in the $(x,y,z)$ coordinate of some node on the surface of my wing?"_ , as existing adjoint methods allow, you can ask how lift would respond to a change in camber, or chord length, or twist, or thickness, or any of the other parameters that you might have that actually drive your CAD model's geometry.

 Practically, I don't know how the hand-off of these derivatives would work.
 I imagine there would need to be a derivative interface between the CAD and the meshing and the simulation tools, and that you would need to be able to